Toyah Willcox: 1976–1979: Career beginnings

-Musical career
+1980–1983: Toyah and gaining punk status

 In London, Willcox lived in a place called "Mayhem", a converted British Rail warehouse serving as a studio.
 It was here the band Toyah recorded their first demos.
 For the lack of proper bed she slept for a while in a "second-hand" coffin, reportedly used by the French Red Cross to transport victims of fatal accidents.
 Citing her role in Quadrophenia as a boost to her musical career, with growing audiences Toyah signed to Safari Records, releasing a debut single "Victims of the Riddle", which topped the UK Indie Chart.
 This was followed by the Sheep Farming in Barnet EP, produced by Steve James and Keith Hale.
 Initially released in Germany, in 1979 it was re-released as an LP, comprising the original six tracks, "Victims of the Riddle" A and B sides and three tracks that were previously unavailable on vinyl.
 Willcox's second album, The Blue Meaning, went to no. 40 in the UK Albums Chart in June 1980.
-By this time she is reported as announcing she had severed all ties with punk aesthetics.
+By this time, she is reported as announcing she had severed all ties with punk aesthetics.

 In January 1981, the live album Toyah!
 Toyah!
 Toyah!, recorded at the Lafayette Club in Wolverhampton the previous June, made it to the Top 30, backed up by a TV documentary Toyah.
-By now the original band had broken up and a new lineup was in place, consisting of Phil Spalding, Nigel Glockler and Adrian Lee, only Joel Bogen remaining and Toyah.
+By now the original band had broken up and a new lineup was in place, consisting of Phil Spalding, Nigel Glockler and Adrian Lee, only Joel Bogen and Willcox remaining.
 1981 saw Willcox's strengthened presence in the UK chart with hits such as Four from Toyah EP (no. 4, February 1981, including "It's a Mystery"), the third studio album Anthem that went to no. 2 in May 1981, to be later certified platinum, "I Want to Be Free" (no. 8, June 1981), "Thunder in the Mountains" (no. 4, October 1981) and Four More from Toyah EP (no. 14, November 1981).
 She became one of the first acts to score regularly in the UK Singles Chart with EPs, which were also successful on an international level.
 At the end of the year Willcox won the Smash Hits reader's poll in two categories: Best Female Singer and Most Fanciable Female (beating Kim Wilde to the second place).
 In 1981 she alone, according to Safari, sold in the UK more units than the whole of the Warner Bros. put together.